intercontinental/VINS-Fusion-gpu-20.04/README.md

 # VINS-Fusion-gpu-20.04

-This repository is a version of VINS-Fusion with GPU acceleration.
+This repository is a version of [VINS-Fusion-gpu](https://github.com/pjrambo/VINS-Fusion-gpu).
 It can run on NVIDIA Jetson Orin NX in real-time.

 |              | Version |
 | :----------: | :-----: |